 The HVAC Instant Discount Program is designed for, and will only be offered to, PSE&G and Rockland Electric (RECO) customers.
 Other utilities in the state will also provide incentives for HVAC and water heater measures; however, these incentives will be provided in the form of a rebate check, to be mailed to homeowners upon utility project application approval.

-Residential customers who purchase and install an energy-efficient central air conditioner, heat pump, or ENERGY STAR® smart thermostat can enjoy instant discounts of up to $450—and instant discounts up to $650 when upgrading to an energy-efficient gas water heater, furnace, or boiler system.
+Residential customers who purchase and install an energy-efficient central air conditioner, heat pump, or ENERGY STAR® smart thermostat can enjoy instant discounts of up to $600—and instant discounts up to $900 when upgrading to an energy-efficient gas water heater, furnace, or boiler system.

-Visit our contractor application to register and complete a contractor application.
+Register at our Trade Ally Portal to learn more about our energy efficiency programs and complete a PSE&G contractor application.
 Contact us at 1-855-846-2895 if you have any questions.
 We look forward to working with you!

 Once the project is approved, contractors will be reimbursed by the participating distributor from whom they originally purchased the equipment.